-When playing doubles in pickleball, you and your partner should always be moving together – almost as if you’re tethered together by a 8-10 foot piece of rope.
-Move up-and-back together as a team.
+When playing doubles in pickleball, you and your partner should always be moving together – almost as if you’re tethered together by an 8-10 foot piece of rope.
+Move up and back together as a team.
 Move side-to-side as a team.
 By not moving in concert with each other, huge angles will be opened up for your opponents to more easily put balls away.

 10. Be Patient

 Yikes.
 This one gets me right in the heart.
 Patience is, perhaps, the most difficult doubles strategy to master.
 Patience involves being selective with your shot selections.
 If you can’t hit the ball with a descending blow to get it over the net, consider a more conservative shot.
 Rallies are usually “lost” on errors.
 Errors can be avoided by being more patient.
 Patience, grasshopper!

 Implement a Doubles Strategy to Improve Your Game

 These are just a sampling of the pickleball doubles strategies that will make you a better player and partner.
 Be sure to implement as many of these concepts and strategies as you can in your own game.
 These strategies may not come naturally.
 In fact, they likely won’t at first.
 However, with a bit of practice, you’ll be well on your way to upping your game.

 For more strategy tips be sure to check out our pickleball strategy page.